 What does root amputation involve?Prior to root amputation, it is necessary to perform root canal treatment.
 The amputation itself involves cutting deep into the tooth where blood vessels and nerves are located.
 For this reason, the pulp of the tooth including these vessels and nerves needs to be removed before resectioning the roots.
 The root canal and amputation treatments will be performed under local anesthetic.
 During the root amputation procedure, a small incision will be created in the gum to fully expose the roots of the affected tooth.
 The root will be sectioned off from the rest of the tooth and then removed.
 To kill any remaining bacteria, the whole area will be cleansed with saline solution, and then sutures (stitches) will be applied to seal the incision.

 Finally, a temporary crown or filling will be placed to secure the tooth.
 Depending on the specific situation, painkillers, antibiotics and a medicated anti-microbial mouthwash may be prescribed.
 In 7-10 days, the stitches will be removed and the gum will have healed.
 Arrangements can now be made to place the permanent crown or filling.
-If you have any questions or concerns about root amputation, please ask your dentist.
+If you have any questions or concerns about root amputation, Campbell dentist, Dr. Vandi will give you the proper advises.
+So, please call our Campbell dental office today to schedule your next appointment.

 A dental implant is essentially an artificial tooth root which is attached to the jaw bone.
 Eventually, a replacement tooth or bridge will be firmly fixed to this root, restoring complete function to the tooth.
 The key to a successful and long-lasting implant is the quality and quantity of jawbone to which the implant will be attached.
 If bone has been lost due to injury or periodontal disease, a sinus augmentation can raise the sinus floor to allow for new bone formation.